-2. EPA spends two thirds of its budget to keep air and water clean.
+3. EPA spends two thirds of its budget to keep air and water clean.
 EPA and states partner to protect our air and water.
 About half of EPA’s budget is passed through to state governments to help pay for state environmental programs, providing 30-50% of each state’s funding, depending on the state.
 (Colorado gets 30% of its annual environmental budget from EPA.)
 The latest information on the budget shows a 55% reduction in State categorical grants from 2016 numbers.

-Example programs on the chopping block: grants to school districts to upgrade old school bus diesel engines (eliminated); grants to local governments to address cancer-causing radon emissions (eliminated); support to states for air quality monitoring (reduced and/or eliminated); support to states and tribes for lead pollution programs (eliminated); cleanup of underground storage tanks (reduced and/or eliminated); and water quality monitoring to ensure that beaches are safe (eliminated – happy summer).
+Example programs on the chopping block: grants to school districts to upgrade old school bus diesel engines (eliminated); grants to local governments to address cancer-causing radon emissions (eliminated); support to states and tribes for air quality monitoring (reduced and/or eliminated); support to states and tribes for lead pollution programs (eliminated); cleanup of underground storage tanks (reduced and/or eliminated); and water quality monitoring to ensure that beaches are safe (eliminated – happy summer).

 States would also lose assistance for emergencies: EPA staff of scientists and experienced engineers at its regional offices and EPA labs regularly respond to emergency calls from city and state officials.
 For example, in 2014 a test at the City of Toledo water system showed that a toxic green substance made the city’s water undrinkable.
 Ohio officials flew water samples to EPA’s Cincinnati Lab where EPA scientists identified the rare toxic substance as microcystin – a product of algae blooms that causes liver damage in humans.
 Laboratory and staff resources to respond to these emergencies would be eliminated, sharply reduced or transferred to the (already underfunded) states.
 Former Administrator Gina McCarthy said “What he (Trump) fails to understand is that states do not have the technical capability to do some of this work.”